 Tablets have come a long way in the last decade.
 While portable touchscreen devices have been prototyped and produced since the 1970s, and they even enjoyed the spotlight when Type-A personalities made the PalmPilot the handheld PC du jour in the late ’90s, the tablet computer really caught on in 2010 with the introduction of the iPad.
 Sure, Android was there first, but Apple defined the category, and in the years since these devices have transitioned from screens just powerful enough to play movies to laptop alternatives with the potential to edit 4K video.
 That doesn’t make an iPad the best tablet for everyone, however.
 With varying sizes, operating systems, storage, and connectivity options, the right tablet can offer you as much access or ease as you like once you identify your priorities.

-- Best tablet for the money: Apple iPad Air (4th Generation)
+- Best tablet overall: Apple iPad Air (4th Generation)

-- Best tablet for drawing: Apple iPad Pro 12.9 inch (4th Generation)
+- Best drawing tablet: Apple iPad Pro 12.9 inch (4th Generation)

-- Best tablet for Android: Samsung Galaxy Tab S7+
+- Best Android tablet: Samsung Galaxy Tab S7+

-- Best tablet for younger children: Amazon Fire HD 10 Kids Edition
+- Best tablet for toddlers: Amazon Fire HD 10 Kids Edition

 - Best budget tablet: Lenovo Smart Tab M10 Plus (2nd Gen)

-Things to consider when shopping for the best tablet computer
+Things to consider when shopping for the best tablets

 The best tablet computer is more than a screen: it’s an entryway.
 You’re buying into an ecosystem of apps and accessories.
 So before you invest it’s important to ask yourself a few questions about your own habits and existing hardware.
 Are you looking more for a portable bookstore or a part-time babysitter?
 Do you need a tool to up productivity or just for downtime?
 Are you always on the go or just want a more portable screen around the house?
 Do you already have Amazon, Android, and/or Apple devices, and is this tablet replacing or complementing them?